There Will Never Be Another Gus McCrae

 “I thought I had written about a harsh time and some pretty harsh people, but to the public at large, I had produced something nearer to an idealization.”

-Adding insult to injury, the 1989 miniseries became the most famous Western of its era, with Robert Duvall as Augustus McCrae and Tommy Lee Jones as Captain Woodrow F. Call canonized in the cowboy mind.
+Adding insult to injury, the 1989 miniseries became the most famous Western of its era.
+Robert Duvall as Augustus McCrae and Tommy Lee Jones as Captain Woodrow F. Call were canonized in the cowboy mind.
 McMurtry never copped to watching it.

-The show is a faithful rendition of the novel, and I think it is beloved for several reasons.
+The show is a faithful rendition of the novel.
+It is beloved, I think, for several reasons.

 First, it was made before so-called prestige TV made the small screen a respectable venue for artistic endeavors.
 There is no trace of that self-serious A24 varnish in Lonesome Dove.
-Much of the four-part CBS miniseries was shot on a dusty Texas set called Alamo Village, built for a John Wayne movie, and filming was said to have been chaotic.
+Much of the four-part CBS miniseries was shot on a dusty Texas movie set called Alamo Village, built for a John Wayne flick, and the set is said to have been chaotic.
 The directing isn’t polished and the wardrobe is inconsistent (Janey’s costume comes to mind).
-All of this to say, the magic is genuine, nothing is contrived.
+All of this to say: the magic is genuine, not contrived.

-Duvall and Jones flesh out the book’s leads, retired Texas Rangers that McMurtry conceived of as modern personifications of Dionysius and Apollo, the Stoic and Epicurean.
+Duvall and Jones flesh out the leads, retired Texas Rangers McMurtry conceived as modern personifications of Dionysius and Apollo, the Stoic and Epicurean.

-Their portrayals are iconic, but cowboys love this movie because Duvall and Jones do all their own riding.
+Their portrayals are iconic, but I think cowboys really love this movie because Duvall and Jones do all their own riding.

 “I think that’s what made that picture so great.
 Everything was real in it.”

 Duvall’s horse throws him during a Comanche attack scene.
-He was on a local ranch horse not trained for the movies; set wrangler Rudy Ugland found a “cowboy’s horse” for Duvall, and an unpredictable and testy bronc for Jones’ “Hell Bitch.”
+He was on a local ranch horse not trained for movie stunts; wrangler Rudy Ugland found a “cowboy’s horse” for Duvall, and an unpredictable and testy bronc to play Woodrow’s “Hell Bitch” for Jones.
 In one scene, Jones gallops across a cowtown Main Street to deliver justice to a Cavalry officer in the act of whipping Woodrow’s bastard son Newt, revealing his character’s paternal feelings for the boy and that Jones—who lives on a 3,000-acre ranch in San Saba County, Texas—can ride.
-Both leads move loose and natural.
-It makes a difference: Many a Western has been damaged in the viewer’s subconscious by an actor’s rigid torso sitting wooden cutting to a far-off stunt double doing all the riding.
-That would have broken the movie: much of Lonesome Dove is shot in the saddle.
+Both men move loose and natural in the saddle.
+It makes a difference: Many a Western has been damaged in the subconscious by shots of an actor’s rigid torso sitting wooden cutting to a far-off stunt double doing all the riding.
+That would have broken the movie: much of Lonesome Dove is shot on horseback.

 McMurtry died in 2021.
-Great a writer as he was, he did not succeed in getting Americans to be realistic.
+Talented as he was, he could not succeed in convincing Americans to be realistic.

 “I’ve tried as hard as I could to demythologize the West.
 Can’t do it.”

-Now with Robert Duvall’s death this week, another chapter in Western storytelling is closing.
-If Quentin Tarantino was right and every American era is defined by its Westerns, it remains to be seen what the lasting works of this generation will be, and what they will say about us, and how they will answer our pressing questions.
+With Robert Duvall’s death, another chapter in Western storytelling is closing.
+If Quentin Tarantino was right, if every American era is defined by its Westerns, it remains to be seen what the lasting works of this generation will be, and what they will say about us, and how they will answer our pressing questions.

 To McMurtry, the Old West is and always will be the “phantom leg of the American psyche.”
 The East was New Europe, built by Europeans.
 The West is American.
 It built us as we built the West.
 How a generation feels about its Westerns, which are the stories we tell about ourselves, reflects how it feels about the nation.
 And how to feel about America has become the pressing question of our time.